Zhu Gang: Biography

-Upon reaching adulthood in 1378, he relocated to Taiyuan, the capital of Shanxi province.
-Despite lacking authority over the local administration, he held significant power due to his personal guard, which consisted of three regiments, and a large household led by experienced advisors and officials.
-Motivated by his passion for the arts, he accumulated a notable collection of paintings and calligraphy in his palace, and also provided support to Buddhist monasteries in the area.
+Upon reaching adulthood in 1378, Zhu Gang relocated to Taiyuan, the capital of Shanxi province.
+Although he lacked authority over the local administration, he wielded significant power through his personal guard, which comprised three regiments, and a large household headed by experienced advisers and officials.
+Motivated by a passion for the arts, he assembled a notable collection of paintings and calligraphy in his palace and supported Buddhist monasteries in the region.

-During the late 1380s and early 1390s, he was one of several of the Emperor's sons who were given control of the northern and northwestern frontiers.
-After the purges of the early 1390s, he took over command of the frontier armies with Zhu Di, along with his younger brothers, the princes of Qi, Chu, Liao, and Xiang, and others.
+During the late 1380s and early 1390s, he was one of several of the emperor's sons assigned responsibility for the northern and northwestern frontiers.
+After the purges of the early 1390s, he took over command of the frontier armies alongside Zhu Di and his younger brothers, the princes of Qi, Chu, Liao, and Xiang, among others.

-He died on 30 March 1398, after falling ill in the same year.
-He left behind seven sons and three daughters, and his descendants held the title of Prince of Jin until 1648.
+He fell ill in 1398 and died on 30 March that year.
+He left seven sons and three daughters, and his descendants held the title Prince of Jin until 1648.